BJP set to get new president, Nadda likely to succeed Shah

 With Shah joining the Modi 2.0 government as home minister, the BJP began the exercise for electing his successor as the party has the convention of 'one person, one post'.
 Nadda was appointed as the party's working president in July last year in an indication that the Himachal Pradesh leader was the likely choice for the top organisational job.

 In the run-up to the 2019 Lok Sabha election, he was in-charge of the BJP's election campaign in the politically crucial state of Uttar Pradesh, where the party faced a tough challenge from the grand alliance of the Samajwadi Party (SP) and Bahujan Samaj Party (BSP).
 The party won 62 out of the 80 Lok Sabha seats in Uttar Pradesh.
-Apart from handling crucial states for the BJP in the general elections, Nadda was a Cabinet minister in the first tenure of the Modi government and has been a member of the parliamentary board, the BJP's top decision making body.
+Having risen through the saffron ranks, Nadda has long been a member of the BJP parliamentary board, its highest decision making body.
+He had served as a minister in the first Modi government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)